Acoustics Based Intent Recognition Using Discovered Phonetic Units for Low Resource Languages: EXPERIMENTS

 \subsection{Multilingual Training Results}

-With the aim of improving performance on a language not present in our training set, simulating a zero resource scenario, we train a multilingual model.
+With the aim of improving performance on a language not present in our training set and simulating a zero resource scenario, we train a multilingual model.
 The training set size is kept the same and the exact same train-test split is used for accuracy scores as used for monolingual results.
 Let T = [$L_1$, $L_2$, \dots $L_n$] be the set of languages we use to train the classifier.
 Then the training set is divided randomly and equally amongst the '$n$' languages present in the training set.

 The results for multilingual training can be seen in Table \ref{Table5} and Table \ref{Table6} when trained on $n=3$ languages.
 The results in bold are for the language not in the training set.
 The numbers in the bracket show performance with the baseline (Naive Bayes) classifier.
 We see that our proposed neural network architecture improves on the baseline results significantly in almost all cases.
+The power of multilingual training becomes apparent when we look at the performance on a language not present in T. We find that a multilingual classifier always performs better on an unknown language $L_u \notin T$ when compared to zero-shot transfer by monolingual model without significant performance loss in individual languages.
+Its important to consider that we haven't augmented the data in any form, thus the multilingual model see far fewer example of a specific language than monolingual models.

-For a language $L_p$ present in training set T, we find that the results are always better than results for a monolingual classifier trained on any one language in T except $L_p$.
-In other words, the model performs better for all train-test language pairs in T except the pair ($L_p$, $L_p$).
-The power of multilingual training becomes apparent when we look at the performance on a language not present in T. We find that a multilingual classifier always performs better on an unknown language $L_u \notin T$ when compared to a monolingual model.
+The results in Table \ref{Table5} and Table \ref{Table6} show that there is larger amount of cross-lingual transfer when the model is trained on many languages from the same language family.
+In a practical scenario, this means that a deployed multilingual model is more likely to generalize better to an unknown language or variation in dialect than a monolingual model.
 This is especially useful for the case of low-resource languages for which it's hard to collect any training data.
 We illustrate this point by taking the example of Bengali in the Indic language family.
 There are four models across Tables \ref{Table3} and \ref{Table5} that do not have Bengali in the training set.
 These are the models not highlighted in the Bengali column in Table \ref{Table3} and the highlight value in the Bengali column in Table \ref{Table5}.
-The multlingually trained model performs best out of these four models.
-This can also for Spanish in Tables \ref{Table4} and \ref{Table6}.
+The multilingual model performs best out of these four models.
+This is also true for Spanish in Tables \ref{Table4} and \ref{Table6}.

 The performance for an unknown language $L_u \notin T$ can further be improved by injecting a very small amount of data for $L_u$ in the training set.
 We added training data for language $L_u$ in increments of a ratio of 0.05 of the training set as shown in Figure \ref{fig:variation}.
 We see that introducing even the slightest amount of training data for the unknown language increases its performance significantly while not affecting the performance of the other languages.
 Figure \ref{fig:variation} shows an increase in performance of about 9\% for Marathi, 14\% for Hindi and 17\% for Gujarati only by an injection of data 5\% the size of training dataset.